prominence-eosc/docs/factories.md

   nav: "docs"
 ---

-Currently there are the following types of job factories:
+Currently the following types of job factories are available:
-* **parameteric sweep**: a set of jobs is created by substituting a range of values into a template
+* **parametric sweep**: a set of jobs is created by substituting a range of values into a template

 When a workflow using job factory is submitted to PROMINENCE individual jobs will automatically be created.
 The job names will be of the form `<workflow name>/<job name>/<id>` where `<id>` is an integer.